maryaammm/AR_starApp/README.md

 - Blender
 - XCode (for iOS version)

+### Materials

+By navigating files you can access 3D models, image targets, etc.

 ## Running Test App

 Open Unity-iPhone.xcodeproj in this path 'Test->iOS', by XCode and build it while the device is connected to PC.
 By pointing at appropriate target you can experiment how it works.